Invoiced/api/README.md

 We have done our best to follow [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) principles when designing the API. **Please note that this API is currently in beta and subject to change.** Any changes or new additions will be announced in the [changelog](CHANGELOG.md).

 All responses will be in [JSON](https://en.wikipedia.org/wiki/JSON).
-Input data passed through the request body can be form-encoded or JSON-encoded.
+InPATCH data passed through the request body can be form-encoded or JSON-encoded.
 If using a JSON body, please specify the `Content-Type` header as `application/json`.

 ### API Endpoint